 With so many pristine, world-class beaches in the city, it’s no surprise that water sports and activities like paddleboarding, surfing, kayaking, kite surfing, windsurfing, swimming, free diving, scuba diving, and sunbathing are among the most popular activities.
 If you want to do something low-key, you can always take a calming stroll along the sand to bird-watch or even study the tidepools.

-Other things to do in the area include rock climbing, hiking, hang-gliding, window shopping, mountain biking, cycling, horseback riding, and tennis.
+Other things to do in the area include rock climbing, hiking, hang-gliding, window shopping, mountain biking, cycling, horseback riding, golf, and tennis.
 Malibu has several vineyards for those who appreciate a good wine tasting, and there are tons of places to treat yourself to retail therapy and art galleries to explore.

 Residents typically send their school-aged children to Malibu Elementary School, Malibu Middle School, and Malibu High School.
 Our Lady of Malibu is one of the most popular private schools and accepts children K-8.
 The most notable college in Malibu is Pepperdine, a private research university associated with the Churches of Christ.